NREL/ninterp/README.md

 An [`Extrapolate`](https://docs.rs/ninterp/latest/ninterp/enum.Extrapolate.html)
 setting must be provided in the `new` method.
 This controls what happens when a point is beyond the range of supplied coordinates.
-The following setttings are applicable for all interpolators:
+The following settings are applicable for all interpolators:
 - `Extrapolate::Fill(T)`
 - `Extrapolate::Clamp`
 - `Extrapolate::Error`

-`Extrapolate::Enable` is valid for `Linear` in all dimensionalities.
+`Extrapolate::Enable` is valid for `Linear` for all dimensionalities.

 If you are unsure which variant to choose, `Extrapolate::Error` is likely what you want.